What you can do to look after your mental health during the coronavirus pandemic

 When you are stuck at home it’s easy to go stir crazy.
 And if you are already feeling anxious about the coronavirus situation, then slowing down those erratic and frantic thoughts is a good idea.

 Meditation is known to reduce stress and anxiety.
 It helps you stay focussed on the present moment and reigns in those nasty thoughts that keep wandering around in your mind.
-Now, more than ever, is the time to practice meditation.
+Listen to the soothing sounds of mantras, calming music or bird songs when you meditate.
+Now, more than ever, practice meditation to soothe your mind.

 All you need is 10-15 mins in a day (or longer if you want to) to meditate.
 If you haven’t meditated before, then look up some YouTube videos on how to get started.
 You can even download apps like Calm or Headspace to help you meditate.